LemesoftNostalgic/sprint-o-matic-map-image-example/README.txt

-This repository contains an example pair of images:
+This repository contains two example pairs of images:
- - a sprint orienteering map image and
+ - a real sprint orienteering map image and derived equally sized lookup.png image
- - a derived equally sized lookup.png image
+ - an artistic sprint orienteefing map image and derived equally sized fantasylookup.png

-The lookup.png image contains colouring of the following features:
+The lookup.png/fantasylookup.png images contain colouring of the following features:
   - forbidden areas, slow areas, and good candidates for the controls.

 The Sprint_orienteering_map_Ropka_Tartu_Estonia_cartography_map.jpg was Downloaded from: